MineStorm999/Ez_Backup/README.md

 there are two options:
-1. Download the repro and use it with Visual Studio
+1. Download the repro and use it with Visual Studio (You can also also delet "build" and confidure with cmake)
-2. Build without "AUTOSTART" defined
+3. Build without "AUTOSTART" defined
-3. Build with "AUTOSTART" defined
+4. Build with "AUTOSTART" defined
-4. grab the exe from /build/{Release/Debug}/
+5. grab the exe from /build/{Release/Debug}/

 # Usage